 Your behavior says more about you than it does me.

-You will never get to me know if you’re committed to misunderstanding me.
+You will never get to know me know if you’re committed to misunderstanding me.

 The consequences of your actions are yours to bear.